IIIF/api/source/api/extension/navplace/index.md

 *   The URI of the `navPlace` linked data context is [`http://iiif.io/api/extension/navplace/context.json`](http://iiif.io/api/extension/navplace/context.json)
 *   The URI of the IIIF Presentation API 3 linked data context is [`http://iiif.io/api/presentation/3/context.json`](http://iiif.io/api/presentation/3/context.json)

 The navPlace extension linked data context _MUST_ be included before the IIIF Presentation API 3 linked data context on the top-level object.
-The navPlace extension context file includes the [GeoJSON-LD context](https://geojson.org/geojson-ld/geojson-context.jsonld) through context scoping.
+The navPlace extension linked data context file includes the [GeoJSON-LD context](https://geojson.org/geojson-ld/geojson-context.jsonld) through context scoping.
 This means the GeoJSON-LD context URI does not have to be explicitly included on the top level object, unless GeoJSON is used in other properties besides `navPlace`.
-It is important to note that since the IIIF Presentation API 3 context has the JSON-LD `@version` set to 1.1, all contexts are processed as JSON-LD 1.1.
+It is important to note that since the IIIF Presentation API 3 linked data context has the JSON-LD `@version` set to 1.1, all linked data contexts are processed as JSON-LD 1.1.

 Consult the [Linked Data Context and Extensions section of IIIF Presentation API 3](https://iiif.io/api/presentation/3.0/#46-linked-data-context-and-extensions) for further guidance on use of the `@context` property.

 ### 3.2 Full Manifest Example

 Here you can see an example of a IIIF Manifest with the `navPlace` property.
-It is made JSON-LD 1.1 compatible by including multiple contexts to cover all the terms used within the web resource.
+It is made JSON-LD 1.1 compatible by including multiple linked data contexts to cover all the terms used within the web resource.
 Review the Manifest below in the [JSON-LD playground](https://json-ld.org/playground/) for an example of Linked Data processing.